jgoerzen/vintage-computing/README.md

 systems included here, particularly inside the `files` directory.

 You may see files ending with a number; for instance, `foo.1` -- or maybe `foo.1.gz`.
 In those cases, you can display the documentation with a command like `man -l foo.1` or `man -l foo.1.gz`.

+Many programs also have system manpages; for instance, `man figlet` will show the system's documentation for figlet.

 Docker users may wish to make volumes out of /home/pi (to persist savegames and the like) or parts of `/opt/vint/systems` to make